Scripture Reading: James 2:14-26

 I think of this in terms of the sexual revolution.
 The pill freed up sex from the worry of pregnancy.
 So my generation, and those that followed, hopped in and out of bed more freely than ever.
 The result?
 The divorce rate and family breakups, while coming down slightly, remain near all-time highs.
 Why?
 My guess is because beliefs about sex are just as important as the sexual act itself.
 If you believe that sex is just a bodily function, like a burp, then you’ll act one way, but if you believe that sex is sacred, given by God to connect us in the most intimate way with a person to whom we’re committed for life, then you’ll act in another way.
 And which belief system most nurtures marriages and families…?
 I thought you’d agree.
 Beliefs matter.

 So unlike poor figgy thornbush in our skit, the Bible isn’t conflicted, we are.
 You see, James and Paul were really saying the same thing, just from different angles.
 Paul, like Luther, reared in a gotta earn my way to God culture, emphasized faith, all the while understanding that works must follow (cf. Romans 6).
 James, tired of Jerusalem’s religious institutions like the temple, wanted people to get beyond ritual to relationships, to behave what they professed to believe.
 They each agree that we are not saved by deeds, but God saves us for deeds.
-They would each nod at Jesus, and our skit, when he said, you will know [their beliefs] by their fruits.
+They would each nod at Jesus, and our skit, when he said, you will know

 So we want to move from a schizophrenic spirituality to holistic holiness by realizing faith works.
 This is true by the very nature of things because you can’t have true beliefs about Jesus that don’t change your behavior.
 Faith works.
 And faith works functionally: because its healthy to be integrated, as we wish Jared Loughner was, and because it makes a difference.